ryanmoran/explorations/0002-tilt/README.md

 develop multi-service apps".
 This framing seems to make a lot of sense.
 Its clear that if you have a bunch of apps communicating, Tilt can help keep that sane.
 Its also important that when changes in these apps take place, that they get updated quickly.
-It clear that the Tilt team has thought about this problem a bit and offers up their solution, "Live Update".
+Its clear that the Tilt team has thought about this problem a bit and offers up their solution, "Live Update".

 Conceptually, a live update is a process that "patches" a running container.
 There are a few ways to do this, but maybe the easiest to understand involves a